 You may wish to see if you recognize any of the symptoms commonly associated with dysfunctional breathing https://learntosleepwell.com/checklist-of-symptoms/

 If you can breathe through your nose during the day you will increase your chances of doing so through the night.
-There are numerous health benefits in nose breathing*.
-Unfortunately, these benefits have been greatly neglected by physicians according to Dr Pat Barelli, Otolaryngologist
+There are numerous health benefits to nose breathing*.
+Unfortunately, these benefits have been greatly neglected by physicians according to Dr. Pat Barelli, Otolaryngologist

 You may meditate for 15 – 20 minutes**.
 Or you may read or listen to music as part of your winding down in preparing for sleep.

 Sleeping on your back promotes deeper mouth breathing whereas sleeping on your side gives you greater control over your breathing

 This position facilitates relaxed and open airways while supporting a closed mouth during sleep

 Our body’s core temperature needs to drop by 1°C to initiate the evening surge of melatonin prior to facilitating sleep

 Digesting a large quantity of food in the evening will increase your heart rate and, in turn, your breathing.
 Stimulants, particularly caffeine, can take up to 8 hours to wear off